vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 > If you need to become more familiar with PolyBFT or consensus protocols in general, you can check out the System Design documents (link to the relevant section) for more information.

 To initialize PolyBFT consensus, we need to generate the necessary secrets for each node.
-This is done using the polygon-edge `polybft-secrets` command with the following options:
+This is done using the `./polygon-edge polybft-secrets` command with the following options:

 - `--data-dir`: specifies the data directory for the blockchain network
 - `--num`: specifies the number of validator nodes to create